BLB Solicitors

 It was against this background that the Government announced that with effect from 2 November 2020, all applications for grants of probate must proceed through MyHMCTS – an online service to issue, pay for and manage applications within the Courts and Tribunals Service.
 It replaces a system of paper applications that in future, will only be accepted in very exceptional circumstances.
 As a result of some practitioners experiencing technical difficulties with the new online system, HMCTS has confirmed they will continue to accept paper applications until 11 January 2021.
 SFE had urged HMCTS not to make the system mandatory until all glitches are identified and resolved.

-BLB Wills and Probate Solicitor, Sarah Loveless, said:
+BLB Wills and Probate Solicitor, Rebecca Broom, said:

 “We’ve been waiting for online applications for some time.
 As with any new system, we’re expecting the inevitable teething problems and, understandably, we remain anxious to see how things pan out, particularly in terms of turnaround time.
 While it’s very early days, in estates where there has been no Inheritance Tax to pay, we have seen online applications turned around very quickly, certainly comparable to the time we would have expected before the changes in 2018.
 However, the real test will be in respect of estates with an Inheritance Tax liability, so I’m afraid that overall, the jury remains out.”